 When Crop, Letterbox, or Pillarbox is active, the Matte button can be selected, which displays Hue, Saturation, and Brightness data pads.
 The color values entered are applied to the non-image portion of the raster.

-About GV K-Frame X and V-series MatchDef and SetDef Conversion
+About MatchDef and SetDef Conversion

 MatchDef provides IP stream format conversion for inputs while SetDef converts IP streams for output.
-For Media Port conversion, the GV K-Frame X provides MatchDef only.
-The V-series provides both MatchDef and SetDef.
+For Media Port conversion, the GV K-Frame XP provides MatchDef only.

 Supported MatchDef Input Conversion